gordian-eggo/arnoldc-v.2.j/readme.txt

 		  		 > BECAUSE I'M GOING TO SAY PLEASE isn't being read.
 (Fixed as of 1453H)

 11-28-18, 1920H: Improved the UI and added the first functionality for the Choose File button.

 		  2000H: Removed functionality for Choose File button due to an error that I didn't know how to debug.
 Fixed button and label sizes.
 Not entirely sure how to implement some functionalities but [deleted] that.

+11-29-18, 0344H: Tried to make code block for addressing the last unresolved error found on 11-22-18 at 1448H.
+Did not work.

+		  0412H: Successfully made separate class for lexical analyzer.
+Will probably have to put the syntax and semantic analyzer in that same 	   class due to time constraints.
+Will also have to work around the last error that I mentioned.

+		  0509H: Tried to fiddle with it more.
+Still not working.
+Naiirita na ako tbh.
+		  0519H: Ayaw niya talaga mumsh.
+One last try, tas magi-iba na ako ng game plan.
+		  0534H: Mumsh ayaw talaga.
+Aayusin ko na lang gamit syntax analyzer, tutal inuupdate naman nun yung symbol table.

 COMMENTS ON SYNTAX: